 - Code42 usernames must match SSO usernames.
 How you accomplish this depends on how you deploy Code42 apps.

 - Code42 supports service provider-initiated SSO but does not support identity provider-initiated SSO.
 Therefore, users cannot sign in to your Code42 environment from the identity provider's website or application, but instead must log in using a browser bookmark.

 - SSO provides user authentication but does not provide user management.
 Set up SCIM provisioning or use the Code42 console to manage users.

 - Code42 does not support Single Logout (SLO).
 Users must sign out of the identity provider to end their single sign-on session.

-- To configure Code42 to support advanced SAML request configurations using the Code42 API, see Set SAML attributes for SSO.
+- The Code42 console expects SAML assertions to be signed.
+To configure Code42 to support advanced SAML request configurations, see Set SAML attributes for SSO.

 SAML 2.0 algorithms

 The following SAML 2.0 algorithms are still allowed only when used in properties of the identity provider: